hbp-unibi/cypress/README.md

 In order to run network simulations you also need to install NEST or PyNN with an appropriate simulator backend (for example sPyNNaker).
 See http://www.nest-simulator.org/ for information on how to install NEST.

-Note that for now building is only tested on Fedora 23 and Debian 8.
-Patches for other Linux distributions and other platforms are highly welcome.

 Once the above requirements are fulfilled, simply run
 ```bash
 git clone https://github.com/hbp-sanncs/cypress